fatred/problemofnetworkdotcom/content/posts/vault-transit-encryption/index.md

 ```

 First, lets look at the functions.
-I could have made this a lot simpler with a dictionary and a dict comprehention, but this seemed a little complex.
+I could have made this a lot more compact with a dictionary and a dict comprehention, but this seemed a little complex to read.

 The point of these functions is to reply back the correct queue names based on the role we are in.
 Hopefully the one-liner return makes it clear.

 The argparse is offering up the option of being an initiator or a responder.
-I did this because i didnt want two scripts that were very duplicative.
+I did this because I didnt want two scripts that were very duplicative.

 Inside main we first connect to the NATS server.
 When we are connected, we use the `pick_subscription_queue` function to subscribe to the correct queue for our position.

 If we are an initator, we just go straight into publishing the message on the `pick_transmit_queue`.

 Inside the try loop, we will use `async for msg in sub.messages` to read messages off the queue as they appear.
 If we didnt put the `await sub.unsubscribe()` at the end of our loop iteration, it would sit there running this loop every time a message appears.
+We only want to process one message and quit tho, so thats why we do this like that.

 Since we want the content in both sides of the loop, we extract the message data to fields we can reuse.
 Not sure if this is an optimisation or not, but its a habit of mine.